sanmorpa/connect-four/README.md

 Right now I'm working on making the last part of the game: a simple AI for the bots and the player's oracle.

 RIVAL OPTIONS:
 1. Bot vs Bot.
 Two "highly intelligent" bots will play against each other...
 Who will win?
-Little Robor or Huge Robot?
+Little Robot or Huge Robot?
 2. Bot vs Player.
 Play against Little Robot, the best conenct-four player on the galaxy!
 3. Player vs Player.
 Play against a friend!